Lipani

 is us

-We are a highly specialised Legal Partnership working in the areas of administrative, antitrust and regulatory, commercial and corporate law, sectors in which we have achieved a positioning of excellence in more than twenty-five years’ practice.
+We are a highly specialised law firm, focusing in administrative, antitrust and regulatory, commercial and corporate, banking and finance, and tax law, practices in which we have achieved a position of excellence in more than twenty-five years of activity.

 A STRATEGIC vision

-From the initial focus of judicial and extrajudicial administrative law, which enabled the Firm to make a leading contribution to the reform of Italy’s public administration which began in the late Nineties, we have expanded and evolved our areas of expertise over the years to include antitrust and regulatory law and, more recently, corporate law, commercial litigation and arbitration, as well as topics related to European Union law.
+From the initial focus on judicial and extrajudicial administrative law – which allowed the Firm to make a leading contribute to the reform of Italian public administration initiated in the late Nineties – we have expanded and evolved our skills over the years, to include antitrust and regulatory law and, more recently, corporate law, commercial litigation and arbitration, as well as topics related to European Union law.

-However, our approach to the profession has not changed: we aim to provide legal advice with the added value of a strategic vision, to guide Clients towards the best legal solutions, chosen for the achievement of business objectives.
+However, our approach to the profession has not changed: we aim providing legal advice with the added value of a strategic vision, to guide Clients towards the best legal solutions in a strategic planning process arising from our constant commitment to follow and try to anticipate our Clients’ needs.

 Always look ahead: